 If you can’t find answers to this question, try to watch the water bill for the next month.
 If it’s still on the high, it could be a sign of a main water line leak.

-Factors that Can Cause a Water Main Leak
+Factors that Can Cause a Main Water Line Leak

 The effects of a main water line leak to the home are numerous.
 Not only does it incur costs, but it can also cause weakness in the foundation.
 Some of the factors that can cause main water leaks include: